InspirationAndMotivation/InspirationAndMotivation/README.md

 🔭 I’m currently working on:

-Weather app - Pet project with using Weather API to get your weather forecast Pizza designed project - Pet project with interesting animations of changing pizza
+Memory game - Pet project with cards that need be paired Weather app - Pet project with using Weather API to get your weather forecast Pizza designed project - Pet project with interesting animations of changing pizza